elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

 ---

-### What is UTC, regarding date time and are there any methods to process UTC in JavaScript?
+### What is UTC, regarding date time, and are there any methods to process UTC in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The approach that we should use is straightforward.
+  <div><strong>Interview Response:</strong> TThe approach that we should use is straightforward.
 We simply add UTC for any of the UTC methods such as getUTCFullYear(), getUTCMonth(), and getUTCDay().
-There are two special methods that do not have a UTC-variant which include getTime and getTimezoneOffset.</div><br />
+Two special methods do not have a UTC-variant: getTime and getTimezoneOffset.</div><br />
-  <div><strong>Technical Response:</strong> UTC is an acronym for Universal Time Coordinated which was established in 1972, this time was called Greenwich Mean Time (GMT) but is now referred to as Coordinated Universal Time or Universal Time Coordinated (UTC).
+  <div><strong>Technical Response:</strong> UTC is an acronym for Universal Time Coordinated, established in 1972.
+This time was called Greenwich Mean Time (GMT) but now referred to as Coordinated Universal Time or Universal Time Coordinated (UTC).
 In JavaScript, there are also their UTC-counterparts, that return day, month, year and so on for the time zone UTC+0: getUTCFullYear(), getUTCMonth(), getUTCDay().
 Just insert the "UTC" right after "get".
-Besides the given methods, there are two special ones that do not have a UTC-variant that include getTime and getTimezoneOffset.
+Besides the given methods, two special ones do not have a UTC-variant, including getTime and getTimezoneOffset.
   </div>
   </div>
 </details>

 ---

-### Is there a way to set dates and time in JavaScript?
+### Is there a way to set dates and times in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, there are several methods including setFullYear, setMonth, setDate, setHours, setMinutes, setSeconds, setMilliseconds, and setTime.</div><br />
+  <div><strong>Interview Response:</strong> Yes, there are several methods, including setFullYear, setMonth, setDate, setHours, setMinutes, setSeconds, setMilliseconds, and setTime.</div><br />
-  <div><strong>Technical Response:</strong>  Yes, there are several methods including setFullYear, setMonth, setDate, setHours, setMinutes, setSeconds, setMilliseconds, and setTime. setTime sets the completed date in milliseconds based on the JavaScript initialized date of 01/01/1970 UTC.
+  <div><strong>Technical Response:</strong> Yes, there are several methods, including setFullYear, setMonth, setDate, setHours, setMinutes, setSeconds, setMilliseconds, and setTime. setTime sets the completed date in milliseconds based on the JavaScript initialized date of 01/01/1970 UTC.
 Every one of them except setTime() has a UTC-variant for use.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />